aaronmiler/aaronmiler.github.io/source/_posts/2013-08-28-using-devise-invitable.markdown

 title: "Using Devise Invitable"
 date: 2013-08-28 10:16
 comments: true
-categories: devise rubygem gem ruby authentication
+categories: Devise, Gem, Ruby, Authentication
 ---

 I love using Devise for application authentication.
 When I was creating the [Realtime QA Tool](https://github.com/quangoinc/realtime_qa) I needed to make sure that the sign up form wasn't publicly accessible.
 So I started doing a little bit of searching I found [Devise Invitable](https://github.com/scambra/devise_invitable).
 Devise invitable allows you to invite users via e-mail to your application.

 <!-- more -->

 Without this gem the only way I could think of to invite users was to create their login myself, with a temporary password.
 Having done that with some services in the past.
-I felt like that was a very primative solution, so I set out to find a better solution.
+I felt like that was a very primitive solution, so I set out to find a better solution.

 That is when I found Devise Invitable.
 The documentation for Devise invitable is great, so getting up and running.